-This was a time most of the money that volunteers paid did not go to the communities or conservation projects running the programs – instead it went to predatory tourism companies that had a stranglehold over the voluntourism industry in its infancy.
+This was a time when most of the money that volunteers paid did not go to the communities or conservation projects running the programs – but was siphoned off into predatory tourism companies that had a stranglehold over the ‘voluntourism’ industry in its infancy.

 The vision for this organization however was to create a social enterprise that is sustainable, transparent, shared its progress over the years, while using low-cost volunteer work as a vehicle for change.

 Since then ecuadorecovolunteer.org has gone through a number of growing pains but has matured to the point where it connects volunteers with conservation projects and NGO’s on the ground without my constant supervision.